sapphiredev/plugins/packages/i18next/README.md

 }
 ```

-This method will get the current language that the client is using on a server.
+`fetchLanguage` returns the guild-specific language that the client is using.

 ```typescript
 import { fetchLanguage } from '@sapphire/plugin-i18next'